Gloria-Mwamidi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x hello script that allocates execution rights to user chmod ug+x,o+r script that allocates executuon rights to group and owner while allocating reading rights to others chmod ugo+x hello script to allocate execution rights to owner  others and group
+chmod u+x hello script that allocates execution rights to user chmod ug+x,o+r script that allocates executuon rights to group and owner while allocating reading rights to others chmod ugo+x hello script to allocate execution rights to owner  others and group chmod 007 hello script denies all permission to group and owner but allocates all permission to others